-According to a new study of motorcycle collisions, bikers were less than half as likely to break a nose or dent a jaw when they were wearing protection.
-In this motorcycle helmet study…
+According to a new study of motorcycle collisions, motorcyclists were less than half as likely to break a nose or dent a jaw when they were wearing protection – a motorcycle helmet.

 Significant data confirm that the use of helmets reduce mortality, traumatic brain injury, and cervical spine injury and improve functional outcomes after a motorcycle crash.
 The relationship between facial injury and motorcycle helmets, however, has not been well-studied.
 A recent Cochrane review concluded that further research is needed to address the insufficient evidence on the effect of helmets on facial injury.
 Furthermore, reliable and valid data on the effect of helmets on facial injury are needed to better inform ongoing debates regarding mandatory helmet laws in the United States and worldwide.
 The objective of this study was to use the largest available trauma database to determine the effect of motorcycle helmets on the likelihood of developing a facial injury after a motorcycle collision.